datenanfragen/website/content/en/privacy.md

   * {{< link slug="company/hetzner" text="Hetzner Online GmbH" >}}, Industriestraße 25, 91710 Gunzenhausen, Germany ([privacy policy](https://www.hetzner.com/rechtliches/datenschutz))
   * {{< link slug="company/uberspace" text="Uberspace" >}}, Jonas Pasche, Kaiserstraße 15, 55116 Mainz, Germany ([privacy policy](https://uberspace.de/en/about/privacy/))
   * {{< link slug="company/bunnycdn" text="BunnyWay d.o.o." >}}, Cesta komandanta Staneta 4A, 1215 Medvode, Slovenia ([privacy policy](https://bunnycdn.com/privacy))

+#### Records in our company database
+In our company database, we publish the contact details for privacy-related requests to companies and other organizations.
+In the vast majority of cases, this data is _not_ personal data.
+Nevertheless, in rare cases, the processing of personal data is necessary for this purpose, for example in the case of names of natural persons in company names or e-mail addresses.
+We voluntarily grant data subjects of this processing an [extended right to object](#right-to-object).

+- Affected data: if necessary: name, if necessary: e-mail address, if necessary: telephone number, if necessary: fax number, if necessary: address, if necessary: PGP key.
+- Lawful basis: The basis of the storage is our legitimate interest according to Art.
+6(1) lit. f GDPR to support our users in exercising their fundamental right to data protection as a data protection non-profit organization.
+- Data source: The data is taken exclusively from publicly accessible sources, each of which is indicated on the corresponding page in our company database.
+- Duration of storage: unlimited
+- Data disclosure: The data is publicly accessible via our website.

 ### Data you provide to us